 The Great Resignation – or the Great Reshuffling, as it may come to be known – has left plenty of companies competing for talent.
 But whenever someone departs a company there’s also an impact on the people who don’t quit.
 Managers need to address the elephant in the room and make sure their team is in alignment after people quit.In our latest look at how Covid-19 has reshaped the way we work, Blueprint is exploring ways to motivate your team after one or more employees have left the company.
-(You can check out all of the articles in our series here.)

 An intriguing article in the Harvard Business Review breaks down a number of strategies for dealing with the fallout after an employee leaves.
 Experts Dina Smith, an executive coach and the proprietor of leadership development firm Cognitas, and Rebecca Zucker, an executive coach and founding partner at leadership development firm Next Step Partners, share their best advice for what to say to employees after a staff departure as well as how to boost morale and productivity.